SimoneFumagalli/Software_and_Computing/README.md

 The model at the basis of this work is called BCM (Bienenstock, Cooper and Munro) theory that refers to the synaptic modification first proposed in 1982.
 The BCM theory inserts inside the synaptic plasticity field, that is a process in which the synapses change their efficacy according to their previous acitivities.
 Starting from this notion, Donald Hebb proposed a form of synaptic plasticity driven by the pre- and postsynaptic activity.
-He postulated that a repeated and persistent stimulation of a postsynaptic cell from a presynaptic ones increases its strength.
+He postulated that a repeated and persistent stimulation of a postsynaptic cell from a presynaptic ones increases its strength, known as Hebb's Rule.

 This theory of synaptic plasticity is based on three postulates: